 The 5 Most Common Types of Locks and Their Uses

-As woodworkers, carpenters or simply lovers of home improvement, there are often times when we not only have to build our projects, but we have to secure them as well.
-For example, what if you need powerful cabinet locks to secure your valuables or important documents.
+As woodworkers, carpenters or simply lovers of home improvement, there are often times when we not only build our projects, but we have to secure them as well.
+For example, what if you need secure cabinet locks to secure your valuables or important documents.
 Or maybe you want to be absolutely sure that your exterior doors are burglar proof?
 Obviously, you’ll want to pick the best possible lock for the job.
 The problem with this is that there are so many different types of locks available and picking the right type of lock can be a hassle.
 Not to worry though.
 This article will guide you through the 5 most common types of locks and their uses, which will help you pick the perfect lock for any of your woodworking projects.
+As always, we are available by phone Monday – Friday 8am to 5pm CST at (800) 383-0130 to answer your questions and help you find exactly what you need to make you a Hero at Home.

 1. Deadbolt Locks